BiologicalRecordsCentre/sparta/README.md

 You will see a number of different outputs come to your console.
 First is the output from Frescalo itself, reporting on progress through the analysis.
 Then you will get reporting on the progress made through the generation of output files.

 The frescalo function takes a time_periods argument which states the time periods we want to compare.
 Here we compare two time periods (1980-1989 & 1990-1999).
 The function uses these dates to group records for analysis, ensuring that both startdate and enddate fall into one of the defined time periods.
-If only date is provided (i.e. TO_STARTDATE is absent) frescalo assumes records all have day precision.
+If only a single date is provided (i.e. TO_STARTDATE is absent) frescalo assumes records all have day precision.

 The function you just ran returned a 'frescalo' class object to 'fres_out', try some of these methods: